-When and how might I remind the core team of a patch I care about?¶
+When and how might I remind the team of a patch I care about?¶

 A polite, well-timed message to the mailing list is one way to get attention.
 To determine the right time, you need to keep an eye on the schedule.
-If you post your message when the core developers are trying to hit a feature deadline or manage a planning phase, you’re not going to get the sort of attention you require.
-However, if you draw attention to a ticket when the core developers are paying particular attention to bugs – just before a bug fixing sprint, or in the lead up to a beta release for example – you’re much more likely to get a productive response.
+If you post your message right before a release deadline, you’re not likely to get the sort of attention you require.

 Gentle IRC reminders can also work – again, strategically timed if possible.
 During a bug sprint would be a very good time, for example.

 Another way to get traction is to pull several related tickets together.
-When the core developers sit down to fix a bug in an area they haven’t touched for a while, it can take a few minutes to remember all the fine details of how that area of code works.
+When the someone sits down to review a bug in an area they haven’t touched for a while, it can take a few minutes to remember all the fine details of how that area of code works.
 If you collect several minor bug fixes together into a similarly themed group, you make an attractive target, as the cost of coming up to speed on an area of code can be spread over multiple tickets.

-Please refrain from emailing core developers personally, or repeatedly raising the same issue over and over.
-This sort of behavior will not gain you any additional attention – certainly not the attention that you need in order to get your pet bug addressed.
+Please refrain from emailing anyone personally or repeatedly raising the same issue over and over.
+This sort of behavior will not gain you any additional attention – certainly not the attention that you need in order to get your issue addressed.

 But I’ve reminded you several times and you keep ignoring my patch!¶